StandingPadAnimations/phanpy-tauri/README.md

 # Phanpy Tauri App
+## Unmaintained
+I'm now working on an Electron version.
+Tauri was a nice experiment, but on Linux the use of Webkit makes it the resulting app unacceptably slow.

+## About
 The Phanpy Web Client for Mastodon, now as a Tauri app!
 Please check out the original project: https://github.com/cheeaun/phanpy

 This fork only accepts PRs related to the Tauri side of things.